 How to Register on DIBBS

-Prior to registering for DIBBS, vendors must have a DUNS number and be registered in the SAM as DIBBS completes certain information by accessing SAM data.
+Prior to registering for DIBBS, vendors must have a UEI number and be registered in the SAM as DIBBS completes certain information by accessing SAM data.
 Although a comprehensive guide on system requirements and instructions on registration can be found on the DIBBS Help Page, here are the primary steps required to register:

 A CAGE’s registration will be processed immediately.
 A User ID will appear on the registration screen, and a temporary identification number (TIN) will be sent separately to the email address of the identified Super User to enable the Super User to create a password.
 If a CAGE is already registered on DIBBS, the name and email address of the Super User will be provided.
 The Super User should be contacted by DLA to set up additional accounts, logins, and passwords for their CAGE.